 Review: Monster Jam, Principality Stadium, Cardiff

-In recent years, Monster Jam has quickly become a fun for all the family event and that was in evidence on Saturday as the buzz in Cardiff City Centre and a procession of crowds walking up to the Principality Stadium was alive with an air of excitement.
+In recent years, Monster Jam has quickly become a fun for all the family event.
+That was in evidence on Saturday as the buzz in Cardiff City Centre and a procession of crowds walking up to the Principality Stadium came alive with an air of excitement.

-The show commenced with a set of skill challenges involving the customised 10,000 pound machines takiing on each other while at the same time testing their strength on obstacles and frames of old cars.
-With a phenemonal roar and a smell of burning engines, Monster Energy, Zombie, Scooby Doo, all fitted with 66" Terra tyres, took on their customised BKT tyre counterparts Dragon, Megalodon, El Toro Loco, Max-D, Monster Mutt Dalmation, Grave Digger and Earth Shaker.
+The show commenced with a set of skill challenges involving the customised 10,000 pound machines takiing on each other, while at the same time testing their strength on obstacles and frames of old cars.
+With a phenemonal roar and a smell of burning engines, Monster Energy, Zombie and Scooby Doo, all fitted with 66" Terra tyres, took on their customised BKT tyre counterparts Dragon, Megalodon, El Toro Loco, Max-D, Monster Mutt Dalmation, Grave Digger and Earth Shaker.

-The trucks, it appeared had their own characters, Scooby Doo did seem to resemble the animated pooch, while Dragon breathed fire from its engine.
+The trucks, it appeared had their own larger than life characters.
+Scooby Doo did seem to resemble the animated pooch, while Dragon breathed fire from its engine.
 Megaladon looked like a shark on wheels, Max-D looked like it was up for maximum destruction, while Earth Shaker resembled a juggernaut and seemed to fight off the opposition with ease.

 The same could also be said for the talented team of stunt motor cyclists who appeared to acrobat through the air on their motor machines that kicked off the second half.
 Their tricks and skills amazed everybody and certainly made me sit on the edge of my seat with wonder.